ramyardaneshgar/THM-Writeup-Redline/README.md

   **Tool:** Redline
   **Command:** `RunRedlineAudit.bat`

-This batch script executes the Audit Configuration XML that defines what artifacts (e.g., memory, services, prefetch, network connections) Redline collects.
+This batch script executes the Audit Configuration XML that defines what artifacts (memory, services, prefetch, network connections) Redline collects.
 The result is a `.mans` file used later for analysis.

 ---